FrankLuuuu/ECE-445-FA24/README.md

 we held a zoom meeting with oscar for him to explain each component of the voltage circuit to us

 # 10/9/2024 - DIY Arduino PCB
-we learned after our design review that we need to make our own arduino board instead of using an existing one, researched a lot about arduino designs, did a lot of pcb design on all three boards,
+we learned after our design review that we need to make our own arduino board instead of using an existing one, researched a lot about arduino designs, did a lot of pcb design on all three boards, decided to do three separate boards instead of a big board due to spacing issues

 # 10/10/2024 - Power Factor Discussion

 # 10/15/2024 - PCB Meeting with Victor